 Tom Scallen post-prison.
 [Globe and Mail]

 By the end of the 1960s, with the NHL expanding to more cities, there was a concerted drive to finally get a franchise for Vancouver.
-A local group, based around the WHL/PCHL minor league franchise Canucks was in the running but, rumor has it, Stafford Smythe blocked it for some reason or other,
+A local group, based around the WHL/PCHL minor league franchise Canucks was in the running.
+Rumor has it, Stafford Smythe blocked this for some reason or other,

 but maybe this is just western prejudice against godawful Toronto.
 Anyway, Vancouver did get a team but the new owner was an American named Tom Scallen